Creating a supply formulary that works

 2 Develop a formulary task force

-With careful planning, a formulary can be completed in one day.
-The formulary task force should include no more than 10 people and should represent different areas of the business.
+By planning ahead, a formulary can be completed in one day.
+The formulary task force should include no more than 10 people and should represent different areas of the business, with one person designated as moderator.
 A good sampling would include floor or field nurses, certified nursing assistants or care techs, nursing specialists such as the WOC nurse, supply coordinator/purchasing, management staff, financial representation, and case management.

 3 Establish a protocol